johnckealy/djengu/README.md

 proxy capability.

-Everything is controlled from the `Caddyfile`, which will install at `/caddy/Caddyfile` in production.
+Everything is controlled from the `Caddyfile`, which will install at `/caddy/Caddyfile` in the vagrant VM.
 You can add extra applications and then reference the docker containers.
 The important thing to remember when doing this is to use unique port numbers for each instance, and reference these